 What are Weights in TM1?

 Weights in TM1 are used to change the way an element in a dimension is added up into a parent element.
 For example, if you have Sales, Cost of Sales and Gross Profit as elements.
-Typically you would want to have these elements in a hierarchy, so TM1 will add them up and you can drill down on Gross profit to get the children, Sales and COGS.
+Typically you would want to have these elements in a hierarchy, so TM1 will add them up.
+You also want it set up so you can drill down on Gross profit to get the children, Sales and COGS.

 That works fine when you have a positive value for Sales and a negative values for COGS, so Gross Profit will be the net of the two (so, Sales 100, COGS -75, you add the two and get Gross Profit of 25).
 But what happens when you have two positive numbers for Sales and COGS.
 If you added 100 and 75 together, you’d get 175, which is clearly wrong.